Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

 APIs often return data in formats like JSON or XML.
-Parsing this data can become challenging, especially if the structure is complex or inconsistent.
+Parsing this data into a usable format can be challenging, especially if the structure is complex or inconsistent.

 How to Overcome It: